magently/magento-sign2pay/api/index.md

 ## Refund API

-Create a refund A Purchase ID is required to create a refund.
+Create a refund.
+A Purchase ID is required to create a refund.

 [Refunds](refunds.html)